kindomi/kindomi.net/index.md

 This journey is made possible by an incredible network of friends, family, and collaborators who offer their expertise, encouragement, and shared vision.

-We are especially grateful to [**Moon Creative Lab**](https://www.mooncreativelab.com/) for their introductions and guidance, which have helped us take our first steps.
+We are especially grateful to [**Moon Creative Lab**](https://www.mooncreativelab.com/) for their introductions and guidance, which have helped us take our first steps.  -- 11/25/2024

+We are happy to announce that we are admitted to the [Beta Pre-acceleration Program](https://www.betauniversity.org/).  -- 2/3/2025

 ---